opendocsg/slw-judgments-backfill/2002_SGCA_38/report.md

 _Words and Phrases_ – _'Fit'_ – _O 57 r 3(4) Rules of Court_

-Finance [1999] 3 SLR 229 meant that enforcing a judgment for costs against the appellant’s property would entail undue delay and expense.
+Finance <span class="citation">[1999] 3 SLR 229</span> meant that enforcing a judgment for costs against the appellant’s property would entail undue delay and expense.

 **Held,**